sentinel-hub/eo-grow-examples/GEM/docs/infrastructure.md

 ## Running en eo-grow pipeline on the cluster

-After the `cluster.yaml` file has been specified we can simply run it by calling the `eogrow-ray` command and specifying the cluster configuration and the pipeline config.
-This works the same regardless we are using CDSE or AWS cluster.
+Regardless where we are running the eo-grow pipeline (be it on [AWS](#aws) or [CDSE](#copernicus-data-space-ecosystem)),  once the `cluster.yaml` file has been specified we can simply run the pipeline by calling the `eogrow-ray` command, specifying the cluster configuration and the pipeline config:

  For example: